pgreen24/web-based-SQL-injection-and-prevention-system/README.md

 ##### Suppose your PHP application processes user data based on input to generate SQL queries, and suddenly, an anonymous attacker secretly injects a malicious SQL query in the input field.These are common problems that I have noticed in PHP based web applications

+# SQL Injection Prevention in PHP Website

+To prevent SQL injection attacks in PHP web applications when processing user input, it's essential to use prepared statements with parameter binding.

 # Installation: